-It is not uncommon to experience leg cramps during pregnancy, particularly in the 3rd trimester.
+It is not uncommon to experience leg cramps and restless legs during pregnancy, particularly in the 3rd trimester.
 Many pregnant women experience some form of muscle spasms in their legs, with cramping being more frequent whilst sleeping.

 Leg cramps during pregnancy may be caused by the following :